Publish to WeChat Mini Games

 - Save it to the game application cache slowly in backstage for re-access.

-- Local cache storage has space limitation, if total space of cache exceeds the limit, there will be no more caching without disturbing game process
+- Local cache storage has space limitation, if total space of cache exceeds the limit, the LRU algorithm is used to delete older resources.

 It should be noted that once the cache space is full, all the resources that need to be downloaded cannot be saved, only the temporary files for save download resources can be used, and WeChat will automatically clean up all temporary files after the mini game is exited.
 So the next time you run the mini game again, those resources are downloaded again and the process keeps looping.